 Firstly, ditch the ‘shoulds’.
 Every time you catch yourself saying any sentence that has a ‘should’ in it, reformulate in a non-guilty way.
 For example:

-‘I should drink more water and less fizzy drinks’
+‘I should drink more water and fewer fizzy drinks’

 Result: you feel guilty and nothing good can happen from this.
 Stop and reformulate like this:

-‘I want to drink more water and less fizzy drinks’
+‘I want to drink more water and fewer fizzy drinks’

 Result: you’re out of guilt mode and you’re setting a positive intention.
 Or, reformulate like this:

-‘Today, I am going to start drinking more water and less fizzy drinks’
+‘Today, I am going to start drinking more water and fewer fizzy drinks’

 Result: you’re in action mode.
 This will remove the guilt and will put you in a place where you can really move forward in a positive, self-respecting way.